mzen17/Character-Neural-Engine/README.md

 ## Future Optimizations

-We are looking to swap out the emotions AI to a dedicated text -> emotions AI.
+* We are looking to swap out the emotions AI to a dedicated text -> emotions AI.
 This will bring significant performance in both the AI model and the hardware, as they are no longer wrapped to such a large model.

+* Personality baker is also something that we will need to implement, as personality comes from events.

+* Will probably need to finetune Llama V2 to perform better on backstory -> personality better.
+This will likely be implemented in August.

-For the game [Light the World](https://ltw.starlightx.io), we'll likely bake the FastAPi into a C++ file and then deploy to Unreal Engine as a binary.
+* For the game [Light the World](https://ltw.starlightx.io), we'll need to bake the FastAPi into a C++ file and then deploy to Unreal Engine as a binary.